One tablet contains 10mg of metoclopramide. These are taken one at a time, up to three times per day, for a period of five days or less.

 Taking it with other medicines

-Inform your prescriber when completing our medical survey if you are using any other treatments.
+Inform your prescriber during consultation if you are using any other treatments.
 The following may interact with Metoclopramide or hinder its function: levodopa or other drugs used to treat Parkinson’s disease; anticholinergics; morphine derivatives; sedatives; any treatments for mental health problems; digoxin; ciclosporin; mivacurium and suxamethonium; or fluoxetine and paroxetine.

 Conditions to look out for